Thursday, October 25, 2018 | 6:00 p.m. Central

 Krista Welz is a Library Media Specialist/Librarian in North Bergen High School, New Jersey.
 Being a lifelong resident of her town, she also worked for the town's public library for seven years as the Children’s Librarian.
 She is a Google for Education Certified Trainer and co-founder of Edcamp Urban.
 She was awarded Library Journal's 2017 Mover & Shaker Educator.
 In March 2017, she was awarded as a Tech Troubadour Social Media Superstar from the American Association of School Librarians (AASL).
-Krista also serves on the serves on the AASL Best Websites for Teaching and Learning Committee.
+Krista also serves on the AASL Best Websites for Teaching and Learning Committee.

 Krista is currently a doctoral candidate in the Educational Technology Leadership Program at New Jersey City University.
 She is also an adjunct faculty member for the Educational Technology & Literacy Education Departments.
 She specializes in technology integration in schools and libraries.

 Attendance during the live webinar is complimentary and open to all.